Options / Config

 strategy and for logging of HTTP requests.
 If you are running faucet directly to end

-.
+users, you should use client.
 If you are running faucet behind a reverse proxy like

-nginx, you should use x-forwarded-for
+nginx, you should use x-forwarded-for or x-real-ip.

 Note: If you are running faucet behind a reverse proxy, be sure to set the

-header correctly in your reverse proxy\'s configuration.
+X-Forwarded-FororX-Real-IPheader correctly in your reverse proxy\'s configuration.

-Rscript (Define a custom Rscript
+Rscript (Define a custom Rscript binary/executable)

 - CLI:

-- Default:
+FAUCET_RSCRIPT - Default:

 Rscript

-binary/executable to use.
+The Rscript binary/executable to use.
 This is useful if you need to have

 multiple versions of R installed on your system.
 This should be the full path

-binary/executable or an alias that is available in your
+to the Rscript binary/executable or an alias that is available in your

-.
+$PATH.
 This is also useful in platforms like Windows where the Rscript

-binary/executable may not be available in the $PATH
+binary/executable may not be available in the $PATH.

-Quarto (Define a custom quarto
+Quarto (Define a custom quarto binary/executable)

 - CLI:

-- Default:
+FAUCET_QUARTO - Default:

 quarto

-binary/executable to use.
+The quarto binary/executable to use.
 This is useful if you have

-multiple versions of Quarto installed or if it\'s not in your $PATH
+multiple versions of Quarto installed or if it\'s not in your $PATH.

 Log File (Redirect logging to a file)